August 2026 at Disney World: Crowd Calendar & Info

 AUGUST SPECIAL EVENTS AT WDW

 August is basically two different months in terms of Walt Disney World’s “seasons.”
-The beginning of the month is summer, which means not much of anything anywhere else.
+The beginning of the month is summer, which means the tail end of Cool Kid Summer.
+This includes a handful of relatively minor offerings throughout the parks & resorts, aimed almost exclusively at young families.

-The second half of August 2023 is the start of fall.
+The second half of August is fall.
 Well, not technically by any real world season standards, but things are different in Central Florida.
 Halloween actually begins in the first half of the month (yes, you read that correctly) and really gets going by mid-month.
 See When Do Halloween Decorations Go Up at Walt Disney World? for info on that.

 AUGUST REFURBISHMENTS & NEW ATTRACTIONS

 As more and more school districts go back into session, August crowd levels should decrease.
-This will be most noticeable beginning August 10, 2023.
-While that might seem like a random Thursday, it’s the date that both Orange County Public Schools and Osceola County Public Schools start their first day of classes.
+This will be most noticeable beginning August 10, 2026, which is when both Orange County Public Schools and Osceola County Public Schools start their first day of classes.

 These districts have the biggest impact on crowds at Walt Disney World, and going back into session will result in immediate attendance drops.
 As other districts around the South, Midwest, and Northeast start their academic years, crowds will continue dropping for the remainder of the month.

-For the weekends in August 2023, expect 1/10 to 2/10 crowd levels.
-If you’re wondering why Saturday and Sunday attendance forecasts are lower, see the ‘Wonky Weekends at Walt Disney World’ section of our recently updated Best & Worst Days to Do All Parks at Walt Disney World in 2023 for a discussion of this dynamic.
-(This is a new trend as of this year.)
+For the weekends in August 2026, expect 1/10 to 2/10 crowd levels.
+If you’re wondering why Saturday and Sunday attendance forecasts are lower, see the ‘Wonky Weekends at Walt Disney World’ section of our Best & Worst Days to Do All Parks at Walt Disney World for a discussion of this dynamic.

 For Magic Kingdom, there’s an added wrinkle to the crowd calendar: Mickey’s Not So Scary Halloween Party (MNSSHP).
 On nights this event is held, the park closes to regular ticket holders at 6 pm.
 Consequently, Magic Kingdom is less busy during the day time hours on dates when MNSSHP is held, and more busy on days the Halloween event is not occurring.

-Normally, we’d strongly recommend visiting Magic Kingdom during the day on Mickey’s Not So Scary Halloween Party nights, and then bouncing to another park at around 4 pm.
+Consequently, we strongly recommend visiting Magic Kingdom during the day on Mickey’s Not So Scary Halloween Party nights, and then bouncing to another park at around 4 pm.
 Animal Kingdom will always be your best option for lower-crowd evenings during the fall.
 Disney’s Hollywood Studios can be another great option.
+You can get more done in Magic Kingdom during ~8 hours on a party-shortened day than during ~12 hours on a regular day that time of year.

 AUGUST PRICING & DISCOUNTS